osei123/Milestone-1/README.md

-# Milestone
+# Milestones
-palindrome and possible combination of a string happy number
+1.palindrome and possible combination of a string 2.happy number